Welcome

 SQE2 Syllabus

-For SQE2, you are required to understand the core client care requirements for solicitors.
-In revising this topic, focus on:
+For SQE2, you are required to understand the core client care requirements for solicitors, with a focus on the following syllabus points:

 • the duty to provide clear information on costs and funding methods